SmartThingsCommunity/webrtc-tutorial/step_1/STEP_1.md

-# Step 1 - A Simple OAuth 2.0 App
+# Step 1: Create an OAuth 2.0 app

-Your cloud must support OAuth 2.0 (including authorization code flow) so the first step is to have an OAuth 2 application.
-For this tutorial, we are providing a simple Oauth 2.0 application in Step 1 which will stand in for your application.
-This is the starting point for this tutorial.
-Details of how it works are beyond the scope of this tutorial.
+We begin by creating an OAuth 2.0 application.
+For this tutorial, a simple Oauth 2.0 application is provided in the `Step 1` directory.
+This app will stand in for your OAuth 2.0 application.

-This starter app stores data in a SQLite database in the `.data` directory.
+> This sample app stores data in a SQLite database in the `.data` directory.

-## Get it Running
+---
+**NOTE**

 To run the connector, you will need to make it accessible to the Internet.
 We recommend using a program like [ngrok](https://ngrok.com/) to do this, rather than opening ports to you computer in your router setup.
-To use ngrok, you'll need to install it and create an account first.
+To use ngrok, you'll need to install it and create an account before following the steps listed below.

+---

+## Get it running

 Start by cloning the repository below:

 	git clone https://github.com/SmartThingsCommunity/webrtc-tutorial.git

+Copy the contents of `oauth_app` into your working directory (in this case, `my_schema_integration`):

+	cp -pr oauth_app my_schema_integration

 Next, navigate to the project directory and install dependencies:

-	cd webrtc-tutorial/step_1
+	cd my_schema_integration/oauth_app
 	npm install

-Start ngrok (or your preferred tunneling service) forwarding to port 3000 (the default port for the server).
+Start ngrok (or your preferred tunneling service) forwarding to `port 3000` (the default port for the server).
-If you are using ngrok, note the forwarding URL for use in the next step.
-(It will be an `https` URL.)
+If you are using ngrok, note the forwarding URL for use as the `SERVER_URL` in the next step (it will be an `https` URL).

 	# example using ngrok
 	$ ngrok http 3000

-Make up your own client id and secret to use in the example below.
-An online UUID-generator is a good place to get values to use in this example.
-Make up a username and password for the single sample user of this example app.
+Make up your own `CLIENT_ID` and `CLIENT_SECRET` to use in the example below (an online UUID-generator is a good place to get values).
+Additionally, create a username and password for the single sample user of this example app.

-Create a `.env` file with the following variables, substituting your own values for each of them:
+Create a `.env` file in your working directory with the following variables, substituting your own values for each of them:

 ```
 SERVER_URL=https://963f3b10c014.ngrok.app